The Vancouver Attractions Pass is the best (actually, the only) Vancouver tourism passport on the market.

-The Dr. Sun Yat-Sen Classical Chinese Garden is the first Chinese garden built outside of China.
+The Dr. Sun Yat-Sen Classical Chinese Garden is the first classical Chinese scholar’s garden built outside China.
 Moreover, the garden has been named the best urban garden in the world by National Geographic.

 Located in the heart of Chinatown, this urban oasis is the perfect respite from the gritty streets.
-The stunning assortment of rocks, plants, pagodas and lily-covered ponds have been carefully positioned to remain in accordance with the Taoist ying/yang principle.
+The stunning assortment of rocks, plants, pagodas and lily-covered ponds have been carefully positioned in accordance with the Taoist yin/yang principle.

 Vancouver Lookout (25% off admission)

-Sure, it’s just a matter of opinion but before making the call I suggest taking a trip to the Vancouver Lookout observation deck.
+Sure, it’s just a matter of opinion, but before making up your mind, I’d suggest taking a trip to the Vancouver Lookout observation deck.

-Enter the glass elevator and get whisked 169 metres (553-feet) above the historic streets of Gastown below.
+Once you enter the glass elevator, you’ll be whisked 169 metres (553 feet) above the historic streets of Gastown below.